-The first time someone poured me the same wine into two different glasses, I thought it was a party trick.
+The first time someone poured the same wine into two different glasses, I thought it was a trick.

-It wasn’t.
-The wine in the wide-bowled glass smelled like ripe strawberries and earth.
-The wine in the narrow glass smelled like… wine.
-Same bottle.
-Same pour.
-Different experience.
+It was not.
+The wine in the wide glass smelled like ripe strawberries and earth.
+The wine in the narrow glass just smelled like wine.

 How a glass changes wine (the short version)